-- (a) Identification of the Lakeview sub-zone in order to achieve the objective and policies for this sub-zone. - (b) The use of rules and assessment matters to manage the effects of development of the sub-zone. - (c) The use of a structure plan to direct how the site will develop and connect with roading and pedestrian connections.

-Objective 34 - Land Water Interface: Queenstown Bay Integrated management of the land-water interface, the activities about this interface and the establishment of a dynamic and aesthetically pleasing environment for the benefit of the community and visitors.
+- (a) Identification of the Lakeview sub-zone over land that is zoned Town Centre and High Density Residential in order to achieve the objective and policies for this sub-zone. - (b) The use of rules and assessment matters to manage the effects of development of the sub-zone. - (c) The use of a structure plan to direct how the site will develop and connect with roading and pedestrian connections. - Objective 34 Land Water Interface: Queenstown Bay Integrated management of the land-water interface, the activities about this interface and the establishment of a dynamic and aesthetically pleasing environment for the benefit of the community and visitors.